-The thought of the gooey melty cheese surrounded by crisp charred pasta dough was enough to get the wheels turning.
+Usually you only hear of this delicious combination of tortellini and sausage in soup form.
+But the thought of the gooey, melty cheese surrounded by crisp charred pasta dough was enough to get the wheels turning.
 Luckily my fridge is always stocked with cheese tortellini and sausage (because I have kids, and also an appetite for yummy things) so I just had to add in whatever veggies I had on hand.
-I used yellow squash, zucchini, grape tomatoes, and red onions, but you can use whatever you like!
+For this recipe I used yellow squash, zucchini, grape tomatoes, and red onions.
+Please feel free to use whatever you like!
 Bell peppers would be amazing, as would cauliflower, carrots, beets, broccoli.
 Yummm, the possibilities are endless.
 These are a great way to use up those leftover fridge veggies and get some yummy roasted goodness into your family’s tummies!

 If you like eating other things on sticks, may I suggest these Grilled Buffalo Chicken Kebabs?
 This recipe started me off on this little obsession of grilling all the things on sticks and I am happy to just ride this tasty train until it stops and I start fangirling over something else.